 Use It as Pet Bedding

-Have a pet hamster, gerbil, guinea pig, or rat?
-Take all that fluff that you pull out of the lint trap, and deposit it in their cage.
+Do you have a pet hamster, gerbil, guinea pig, or rat?
+Take all that fluff that you pull out of the lint trap, and deposit it into their cage.
 They'll be thrilled to have it as bedding material, and you'll have one less thing to buy for them.

 04 of 08